 The material weaknesses mentioned above were originally discovered in an independent audit performed at the end of fiscal year 2015.
-Since that time the Company has not been required to have another audit on the effectiveness of internal controls; however, Management has been actively developing and implementing remediation plans for new controls and processes to address and prepare to remove the aforementioned deficiencies in future audits.
-We continue to work with auditors and third-party consultants to improve our control environment.
-As of June 30, 2018, the Company determined that it will be required to have another audit on the effectiveness of internal controls for the year ended December 31, 2018.
-The Company is actively preparing for that audit.
+Since that time the Company has not been required to have another audit on the effectiveness of internal controls; however, the Company determined that it will be required to have an audit on the effectiveness of internal controls for the year ending December 31, 2018.
+Management has been actively developing and implementing remediation plans for new controls and processes to address and prepare to remove the aforementioned control deficiencies in future audits.
+We continue to improve our control environment.

-As part of the remediation efforts, Management has worked with consultants to update the Company's active risk control matrix.
-Through this process the Company has improved the documentation of control narratives and flow charting of all controls.
-In addition to updated documentation, the Company is utilizing software to automate the control documentation and testing.
+As part of the remediation efforts, Management has updated the Company's active risk control matrix, improved the documentation of control narratives and flow charting of all controls, and implemented software to automate the control documentation and testing.
 The Company has also hired a full-time employee dedicated to testing and improving our internal control structure.
-It is anticipated that these efforts will allow the Company to streamline its internal audit efforts and provide greater confidence in the Company's overall control environment.
+It is anticipated that these efforts will allow the Company to streamline its internal audit efforts and provide greater confidence in the Company's control environment and control activities.